 Agency Head signature Date

-Appendix E: Glossary
+Appendix D: Glossary

 “Adequate accounting” means documentation with original receipts, invoices, cancelled checks and statement of expenses, account, book, diary or similar record in which expenses were entered at or near time of accrual.
-(Note: Original receipts are required by auditors at State Controller’s Office and Legislative Services Office.)

 “Agency” means any state department and executive branch organizations as authorized in I.C.
 67- 2402 and their affiliated boards, commissions, councils, etc. unless otherwise prescribed by law.